roachhd/notepad/about.md

 *I love what I do.*

-But over the years, I noticed that somehow, along the way, software designed to help us be creative, actually made us less creative.
-That's because we believe our best ideas emerge when we use pencils and paper.
+But over the years, I noticed that somehow, along the way, software designed to help us be creative and communicate, actually made us communicate less.
-So I set out to build tools that work the way I do.

-Tools for the creative space — the 53 centimeters that magically link head, heart, and hand.
+Tools for the creative space —  magically link head, heart, and hand.
 Tools as simple as pencil and paper.
 Tools so essential, I  really can't imagine work without them.

 For